 - any other body which the terms and conditions of the insurance scheme provide may be a member of the scheme, including Tasmanian authorities.

-In establishing the scheme, the MAV also appointed the CMP Committee which is a committee of management and advisory body to the MAV board on insurance, financial and other matters impacting on the scheme.
+In establishing the scheme, the MAV also appointed the MAV Insurance Committee which is a committee of management and advisory body to the MAV board on insurance, financial and other matters impacting on the scheme.

 While the committee is accountable to the MAV board, it has delegated powers to administer the scheme on behalf of members for each insurance year.
 The committee operates in accordance with a set of rules approved by the MAV.
 Allan Garcia is the Tasmanian representative.